23 Ways to Lower Your Electric Bill While Still Keeping Cool

 To make the most of your ceiling fans, check to make sure that they are moving counterclockwise so that they are pulling up the cool air from the ground and blowing it back on to you rather than simply circulating warm air.
 And, just as you would with an air conditioner, make sure that you're turning off the ceiling fan after leaving the room to conserve energy costs.

 To ensure that you're adequately cooling every room in your home while simultaneously saving as much as you can on A/C costs, home appliance company Sylvane suggests using different cooling devices depending on each room's square footage and energy use.
 Choose less intensive window or through-wall A/C units in smaller rooms, while furnishing bigger areas (like the living room and the kitchen) with more powerful ductless mini-split systems or portable air conditioners that rest on the ground.
+And for more house tips, check out 7 Things You'll Never Want in Your Home After Coronavirus.

 Make sure that nothing is blocking the flow of air from your A/C.